Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer.md

 **A seismometer and lots of explanation** - Find out about the structure of the earth, and how we have found it out despite only digging down 0.2% of its depth.

-Last initially checked on 2025-02-08 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-02-01 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-02-08 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->